Hydraulic turbines: types and classification

-A water turbine is a machine that transforms the energy of a stream of water into mechanical energy using a system of rotating blades.
-This mechanical energy can be used to power another engine or an electrical generator.
+A water turbine is a machine that transforms the energy of a water flow into mechanical energy by means of a system of rotating blades.
+This mechanical energy can be used to power another machine or an electric generator.

-Turbines are generally made up of a single rotor with blades, which provide energy exchange with the flow.
-The impeller blades deflect moving water to transform kinetic energy and pressure energy or exchange fluid momentum with a moment of force on the shaft.
+A simple turbine consists of a single rotor with blades, which provide energy exchange with the flow.
+The impeller blades deflect the flow stream to transform kinetic energy and pressure energy, or to exchange fluid momentum with a moment of force on the shaft.

-The moment of forces in the shaft causes the rotation of the turbine generating rotational kinetic energy.
-Often, the turbine goes connected to an electric generator to get power generation.
-In other cases, this energy is used directly to obtain mechanical work using renewable energy.
+The moment of force on the shaft causes the turbine to rotate, generating rotational kinetic energy.
+If the turbine is connected to an electric generator, electricity is obtained.
+In other cases, this energy is used directly to obtain mechanical work.

-Hydraulic turbines, used in hydropower installations, can be classified according to two criteria.
+Hydraulic turbines, used in hydraulic power installations, can be classified according to two criteria.

 Depending on its design, a turbine can be: